JohnTheCoolingFan/sayless/README.md

 `config.toml` is used for service configuration.
 An example file with default values is provided in the repository.

-- `port` - Required.
-Port thatthe web server is listening on.
 - `max_strikes` - Optional.
 Default: `30`.
 Only used if ip recording is enabled.
 If the IP of a client that is trying to create a new link has number of strikes recorded that is higher than or equals to this number, the client would be rejected in link creation.
 - `log_level` - Optional.
 Default: `"info"`.
 Sets log level.
 Possible log levels are, in increasing order of verbosity: `"error"`, `"warn"`, `"info"`, `"debug"`, `"trace"`.
 - `[token_config]` - Optional table.
 If present (table header is enough), the token system is enabled.